 Most sled leg press machines are angled at a 45 degree angle up.
 I don’t know the exact math behind it, but most of the weight is resting on the rails and you are moving only a bit of the weight.

 If you were to use a 90 degree leg press (think smith machine) you would be crushed under 1000 pounds.
+If you want to prove me wrong, post a video.

 5.)
 You Don’t Use Full Range of Motion